OBOFoundry/OBOFoundry.github.io/docs/DevelopmentGuidelines.md

 Q: What about when importing from the original source ontology?
 Principle 1 for term import says to “include any annotations for term or definition editors from the original ontology”.
 Should that be revisited?
 James: There’s nothing special about definitions – any annotation or axiom could get out of sync, and any could be important to someone.
 Recommend against stripping this recommendation.
 CONCLUSION: keep all information.
-imports: recommend that imported terms be tagged with the ontology from which they were *directly* imported? (no issue) Terms can be imported from the ‘source’ ontology or a third party ontology; this recommendation would provide useful tracking information should things go wrong.
-P1 says  ‘imported from’ (IAO:0000412) should be used “to link back to the group (i.e. ontology) maintaining it” Which method (annotating the direct import source vs annotating the maintaining ontology) would provide the most benefit to end users?
-To term re-users?
-Q: Should we only recommend this tag when from a third party, or always?
-If using OntoFox, it will indicate the direct import.
-ROBOT does it *only when asked* James O: would not recommend using ‘imported from’ in guideline.
-CONCLUSION: leave out of guidelines

 ACTION (DN): make issue regarding P1 inclusion of ‘imported from’
-imports: standardize how imported ontologies are noted (#424) For individual terms there is ‘imported from’ (IAO:0000412), recommended as part of P1.
-(Note: the above discussion might change what is said there.)
-Q: regardless of how it could be indicated (for example, using a yet-to-be-minted metadata tag such as ‘imports’ or ‘has import’--not to be confused with the directive ‘owl:imports’), do we want to make a recommendation to this effect?
-The context is within an already-merged ontology (which would not have any import statements).
-James O: this consideration is very semweb-focused but might not be very useful
-CONCLUSION: Don’t bother with this.